-The next day, I said to Ambassadors Sondland and Volker that "[t]he message to key.
+The next day, I said to Ambassadors Sondland and Volker that "[t]he message to the Ukrainians (and Russians) we send with the decision on security assistance is key.
 With the hold, we have already shaken their faith in us."
 I also said, "I think it's crazy to withhold security assistance for help with a political campaign."